XMaroRadoX/Cruddur-Cloud-based-social-media-platform/journal/week8.md

 • Ensure Root Domain Alias Record Points to ELB
 • Develop process for continuously verifying if DNS (& Hosted Zone) all current and valid.

+### LIVE STREAM WEEK 8
+CDK IS SIMILAR TO A CLOUDFORMATION TEMPLATE cloud formation you define you structure in json or yaml cdk uses progamming languages intstead of json or yaml cdk is open source you use constructs are like objects you use to build your instructure